Anjali9293/README-Generator/README.md

 ## Usage

-Review the video below on how to the application works:
+Review the GIF below on how to the application works:

 ![Video demo](/Develop/Assets/Video-presentation/readme.gif)